Lisanne Falk

-Lisanne Falk (born December 3, 1964) is an American former actress and film producer.
+Lisanne Falk (born December 3, 1964) is an American-British actress.
 She is best known for her role as Heather McNamara in the 1988 film Heathers.

 Career

-Falk is a former child model who worked at the Ford Modeling Agency with a young Brooke Shields.
+Falk is a former child model who worked at the Ford Modeling Agency with Brooke Shields.
 She portrays the seemingly upset young woman in a men's restroom on the cover of Foreigner's 1979 album Head Games.
 Her modeling work was featured in the book Lisanne: A Young Model.

-She played the role of Heather McNamara in the black comedy film Heathers (1988) alongside Winona Ryder.
+She played one of the leading roles as Heather McNamara in the black comedy film Heathers (1988) alongside Winona Ryder.

+Personal life

+Since 2006, Falk has resided in the United Kingdom.
+In June 2019, she announced via her Instagram page that she was now a naturalized British citizen and will retain her American citizenship.